Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Installation
 ------------

+### Module

+See general end user documentation for [installing a module].

-This module is dependant of module [Common], that should be installed first.
+This module requires the module [Common], that should be installed first.

-Uncompress files and rename plugin folder `BulkEdit`.
+* From the zip

+Download the last release [BulkEdit.zip] from the list of releases, and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `BulkEdit`.

-See general end user documentation for [Installing a module] and follow the config instructions.
+Then install it like any other Omeka module and follow the config instructions.

+### Libraries

+If you want to explode a pdf, you need either the command `pdftoppm` (poppler) (recommended) or `gs` (ghostscript).

 Usage